lanl/efield_from_tdJ/README.md

 When setting the position by coordinates, it is important to know that `efield_from_tdJ.py` will assume a particular coordinate order and units depending on the coordinate system.
-For cartesian, it will assume the arguments are in $`X, Y, Z`$ order and all values are in units of meters.
+For cartesian, it will assume the arguments are in $`x, y, z`$ order and all values are in units of meters.
 For cylindrical, it will assume the arguments are in $`r, \theta, z`$ order and that the units are meters, degrees, and meters.